turingschool/frontend-lightning-talks/schedule-1906.md

 4. Garrett: jQuery chaining - the good, the bad, the ugly
 5. Eric: Web scrapers - the what, the why, the how
 6. Accessibility do’s and don’ts and/or deep dive
-7. Edwin CSS positioning - all the techniques, pros/cons, results
+7. CSS positioning - all the techniques, pros/cons, results
 8. Eduardo: Media queries - screens + beyond
 9. Mike: Javscript - closures
 10. Vanessa: Object Oriented Programming